blnkfinance/blnk/README.md

 Blnk provides support for various queue systems to cater to different deployment and scalability requirements.
 As of the latest update, the following queue systems are supported:

-1. **Confluent Kafka**: Blnk seamlessly integrates with Confluent Kafka, enabling efficient and reliable messaging for transaction processing.
+1. **Confluent Kafka** ✅: Blnk seamlessly integrates with Confluent Kafka, enabling efficient and reliable messaging for transaction processing.

 2. **AWS SQS (Amazon Simple Queue Service)**: Support for AWS SQS is currently under development (⌛).
 This integration will extend Blnk's compatibility with cloud-based queue systems, allowing users to leverage AWS infrastructure for their transaction processing needs.